Azure-Samples/azure-health-data-and-ai-samples/samples/FHIR-to-FHIR/API-for-FHIR-to-API-for-FHIR/docs/Error_Handling.md

 # Export data
 1. Export error.
-    - User can go thorugh the [troubleshoot section](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data) to handle issue on exporting the data.
+    - User can go through the [troubleshoot section](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data) to handle issue on exporting the data.
 2. Check export status.
     - User can fetch the URL for the export data and check the status.
     - Below are the steps: